 He went to the outer office and began searching through file drawers.
 To his surprise, he soon found the subject files, and then a file labeled “Divorce.”
 It brought a smile to his face.
 Annabelle had everything so well organized.

 The Pastor returned to his desk with the file folder, pleased to see that it contained some recent magazine clippings.
 Good!—has to be timely stuff.

 He spent the next half hour scanning the stories, making notes on his computer.
 The pain in his leg was subsiding, and he felt more relaxed—weary, but relaxed.
 He credited the tranquilizers.

-There was a sudden crash of thunder and the soft lights in the study flickered, then went out.
-The image on the computer screen dimmed from green to total blackness.
+He was jolted by a sudden crash of thunder.
+The soft lights in the study flickered, then went out.
+The green type on the computer screen dimmed to total blackness.

 The Pastor froze.
 Lightning?
 A breeze?
 In a windowless room?
 A chill swept over him.
 He searched the darkness with the flashlight.
 All appeared normal—dark, but normal.
 Small beads of perspiration formed on his forehead.
 His heart was pounding.
 It had been along day, he reasoned, and he must be more tired than he realized.
 Or maybe it was the tranquilizers.

 Yes!
 The pills are playing tricks with my mind!

 He left his study and walked into the hallway.
 The lights were out everywhere.

 Making his way with the flashlight, he went into the sanctuary.
 He walked down an aisle to the front and up onto the chancel altar.
 It was pitch black, except for the dim yellow beam of his flashlight.
 The dark sanctuary was eerie.
 He had never before seen it darkened like this.
 He scanned the sanctuary with the flashlight.
 As best as he could see, nothing appeared to be out of the ordinary.
 He took candles from two ornate candelabra on floor stands that graced either side of the chancel alter, then left the sanctuary.